CityOfPhiladelphia/vue3-pinboard/README.md

 ## Release Notes

+### 2.1.12 - 1/21/2025

+* allows data from carto to be displayed, even if there is no geometry

 ### 2.1.11 - 1/21/2025

 * fixes small refine bug with case where a point has no services offered